 Hello there, I’m Luigi!

-I’m a Computer Engineering Student and Radio Amateur (PU2SPY).
+I’m a Computer Engineer and Radio Amateur (PU2SPY).
 Here you can find information about me and my projects.
 I talk about SDRs, Raspberry Pi, Machine Learning, Parallel Computing, Satellites, Python, C++, and Golang.

 Thanks for visiting!